stpnwf/ZestyTheme/colorschemes/COLORS.md

  Check `theme.css` to see what each color does.

- Lighter `--accent` colors work better, as a saturated and bright colors - since accent color is overlayed on top of the background - will make the background color look very saturated.
+ Lighter `--accent` colors work better, as colorful colors - since accent color is overlayed on top of the background - will make the background color look very saturated.